anton-smirnov-robert/weaver/content/note/Does A.I. be creative?.md

 A professional chess player will tell you that, to play, he does not evaluate all moves: he only considers the good ones (at middle of the game).
 He does not consider the bad ones.
 Then he rapidly chooses between the two or three moves that he only considders.
 You try 20 of them.
 Therefore, everything happens as if she was choosing (among three of four move) that are the only viable move, to him.
-From all pre-possiblities, she inconsciently restricted real possiblities by a holistic evaluation of the board.
+From all pre-possiblities, she restricted real possiblities by a holistic evaluation of the board.
 From where this space of possibilities reduction come from?

 The implicit reduction of possibilities is possible only thanks to a specific context, that can only be understood thanks to the history of the player.